 Credit: soreyfitness.com

-You have super moist shredded chicken breasts, crispy bacon, ooey-gooey cheddar cheese, creamy cream cheese, as well as tasty Ranch seasoning.
-This meal is genuinely addictive.
+In this dish you have super moist shredded chicken breasts, crispy bacon, ooey-gooey cheddar cheese, creamy cream cheese, as well as tasty Ranch seasoning.

 The secret to the chicken being so moist is that you are slow cooking the chicken.
-This also makes the chicken breasts much easier to shred.
 If you’re in the market for a slow cooker, you can find one here.

 Per Serving: